ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Datagram.
 Datagram protocols define Message boundaries at the same level of transmission, such that only complete (not partial) Messages are supported.
 - Message.
 Message protocols support Message boundaries that can be sent and received either as complete or partial Messages.
 Maximum Message lengths can be defined, and Messages can be partially reliable.

+Below, primitives in the style of "CATEGORY.[SUBCATEGORY].PRIMITIVENAME.PROTOCOL"  (e.g., "CONNECT.SCTP") refer to the primitives with the same name in section 4 of {{!RFC8303}}.
+For further implementation details, the description of these primitives in {{!RFC8303}} points to section 3, which refers back the specifications for each protocol.
+This back-tracking method applies to all elements of {{I-D.ietf-taps-minset}} (see appendix D of {{I-D.ietf-taps-interface}}): they are listed in appendix A of {{I-D.ietf-taps-minset}} with an implementation hint in the same style, pointing back to section 4 of {{!RFC8303}}.

 ## TCP {#tcp}

 Connectedness: Connected